GSA/digitalgov.gov/content/resources/fifteen-plays-of-our-contact-center-approach.md

 source: coe
 title: Fifteen Plays of Our Contact Center Approach
 deck: ""
-summary: Follow these fifteen plays for contact centers to modernize and optimize your contact centers.
-While not every play will apply to your agency, these plays will get you started.
+summary: "Following relevant laws, policies, and guidance, the Contact Center Center of Excellence (CoE) developed a 15-play Playbook for federal agencies that are looking to modernize and optimize their contact centers.
+While not every play will apply to your agency, these plays will get you started."

 # See all topics at https://digital.gov/topics
 topics:
   - contact-centers